apache/incubator-weex-site/docs/guide/debug/integrate-devtool-to-android.md

 ### Installing Dependencies

-Weex Devtools depend on `weex_inspector`.
+Android Devtools for Apache Weex depends on `weex_inspector`.
 I strongly recommend you use the latest version since both Weex SDK and devtools are developed iteratively and rapidly.

 - From Gradle